 I recently went on a hike to the Hollywood sign.
-Everything about the Hollywood sign experience was thrilling, except for the fact that I got very sunburnt on my shoulders (oops)!
-I met some Brazilian friends along the way.
-They were both extremely friendly.
+Everything about the Hollywood sign experience was thrilling, except for the fact that I got extremely sunburnt on my shoulders.
+I happened to meet some lovely friends along the way.
 So, here is how that hike went.

-When I normally meet new people, it is usually a little bit awkward in the beginning because I feel as if I am always trying to break an awkward silence.
-However, for some reason, this was not the case.
+When I meet new people for the first time, it can be a little bit uncomfortable in the beginning because I feel as if I am always trying to break an awkward silence.
+However, for some reason this was not the case.
 Caroline, Rodrigo and I just clicked.
 Perhaps this is because I am more outgoing and confident these days.
 I felt comfortable with them, just as they did with me.
-My first question to them was, “where are you from?”
-They said they were both from Brazil and they were just here for vacation.
-I was excited to hear this.
+Of course my first question to them was, “where are you from?”
+They said they were both from Brazil and they were here for vacation.
+I was glad to hear this.
 We walked further away from the city and deeper into the mountains.
-There was an increase in altitude.
-Luckily, we chatted nonstop the entire way, which was a great distraction from how tired I actually was.
+There was an increase in altitude as well.
+Luckily, we chatted the entire way, which was a great distraction from how tired I actually was.

-At a certain point, we hit a dead end.
+At a certain point during our hike, we hit a dead end.
 We could have either gone to the right or to the left.
 If we were to turn left, it would have taken us in front of the sign and if we were to turn right, it would have taken us farther up the mountain and to the back of the sign.
 My immediate thought was to go to the right.
 However, Caroline wanted to go to the left because she wanted to get pictures in front of the sign.
 I convinced her that we should go to the right first.
-I told her that she will have wanted to get the entire mountain/city view behind her.
-She admittedly agreed with me and onward we went.
-By then, I was getting tired and I had no water left.
-Yes, how stupid of me for drinking my entire bottle before I knew what I was getting myself into.
-I loudly announced that I was thirsty, which was not the best decision I’ve made thus far.
-As friendly as Caroline and her husband were, they offered me their water.
-I politely declined, as usual.
-I didn’t want to take their water, so I just suffered in silence.
+I told her that she will have wanted to get the entire mountain and city view behind her.
+She admittedly agreed and onward we went.
+By then, I was getting pretty tired and I had no water left.
+Yes, how silly of me for drinking my entire bottle before I knew what I was getting myself into.
+I announced out loud that I was thirsty, which was not the best decision I’ve made thus far.
+As friendly as Caroline and her husband were, they sweetly offered me their water.
+I politely declined, per usual.
+I didn’t want to take their water and so I just suffered in silence.
 As bad as that sounds, I was okay.
 I was going to live.
-I told myself that I have suffered in silence before when I was on my travel soccer team and so badly wanted to be benched due to pure exhaustion.
+I told myself that I have suffered in silence before, when I was on my travel soccer team and so badly wanted to be benched due to pure exhaustion.
 Again, I was going to live.

-There came a point during our hike where we hit a beautiful scenic view on the backside of the hollywood sign.
+There came a point during our hike where we hit a beautiful scenic view on the backside of the sign.
 We stopped to take pictures.
 She took one of me and I took one of her and Rodrigo.
-Up the mountain we went.
+Up the mountain we trekked.

 We finally hit the back of the Hollywood sign (to where we could physically see it).
 Finally!
 I was relieved.
-I plopped my butt down due to being tired and the thought of having to hike back in the 100 degree heat taunted me.
+I plopped my butt down and relaxed for a second.
+The thought of having to hike back in the 100 degree heat taunted me.
 I convinced myself that I wasn’t going to be able to do it – lies!
 As we approached the top, we took many pictures and I almost fell flat on my face.
-My shoes are meant for running, not hiking.
-They do not have the proper grip at the bottom.
-As I slipped, Caroline silently chuckled (if this isn’t a sign that we clicked right away, then I don’t know what is).
-Anyway, I thoroughly enjoyed myself.
+My shoes are not meant for hiking, only for running.
+Caroline silently chuckled (if this isn’t a sign that we clicked right away, then I don’t know what is).

-As we continued to walk and talked, I nonchalantly asked her what type of music she likes.
+As we continued to walk and talk, I nonchalantly asked her what type of music she was into.
 She mentioned that she liked the type of music that’s from her country.
-She played me one of her favorite songs and I actually really liked it.
+Country music.
+She played me one of her favorite songs and I really liked it.
 It had a wonderful beat to it.
 I can’t recall the name of the song, but it was in a different language and it made me feel like I was in Europe again.
 We sang, danced and walked.
-All of a sudden, I had a boost of energy.
-As were were walking, the front of the Hollywood Sign appeared right in our faces.
-Unknowingly, we both squealed with delight.
+All of a sudden, I had a boost of energy and I think they did too.
+When we turned the corner, the Hollywood sign appeared right in front of us.
+Unknowingly, Caroline and I both squealed with delight.
 Rodrigo was directly behind us shaking his head at our craziness.